Skip to content

 Why is vaping harmful?

 The ‘e-liquids’ used in e-cigarettes still contain nicotine and bring the same dangers.
-The number of cases of nicotine poisoning, due to exposure or ingestion of e-liquids, is on the rise.
+The number of cases of nicotine poisoning due to exposure or ingestion of e-liquids is on the rise.
 Poisoning can occur through inhalation, ingestion or topical absorption.
 The symptoms include dizziness, sweating, vomiting, and an increased heart rate.

 One teaspoon of a liquid nicotine refill (5mL) can cause death in a child.

 In 2019, there was an outbreak of hospitalisations related to e-cigarette use in the United States.
-2807 people were hospitalised with vaping associated lung injury (VALI).
+2807 people were hospitalised with vaping-associated lung injury (VALI).
 15% of these patients were under 18 years old.
 68 of the 2807 died.
-Vitamin E acetate, an additive in some THC-containing e-cigarettes was found in lung fluid samples.
+Vitamin E acetate, an additive in some THC-containing e-cigarettes, was found in lung fluid samples.
 This suggests that it may interfere with normal lung function.

 Vape production, import, and sales are largely unregulated and not subject to safety testing.
-As these devices are often purchased online, they can be made by anyone with a 3D-printer and can contain anything.
+As these devices are often purchased online, they can be made by anyone with a 3D printer and can contain anything.
 Hobbyist manufacturers can be exposed to heavy metals (nickel, tin, lead), carcinogens, and a chemical used in pesticides (2-chlorophenol).
 The labelling of e-cigarettes is often incomplete or inaccurate.
 One study found that 6 out of 10 ‘nicotine-free’ e-cigarettes contained nicotine.
 Further research on the 65 e-liquids sold in Australia revealed that all e-liquids contained potentially harmful chemicals (benzaldehyde, menthol, trans-cinnamaldehyde and polycyclic aromatic hydrocarbons).
 These may enhance the addictiveness of nicotine and are potential carcinogens.
 There is also growing evidence that the flavourings used in most e-liquids pose a risk to health.
 There is still little data on the long-term health effects of e-cigarettes.

-There is also lack of quality control of the small parts, such as batteries.
-There have been over 200 incidents involving defective e-cigarettes batteries exploding and causing fires since 2009 in the United States, resulting in life-threatening injuries requiring surgical treatment.
+There is also a lack of quality control of small parts, such as batteries.
+Since 2009, there have been over 200 incidents in the United States involving defective e-cigarette batteries exploding and causing fires, resulting in life-threatening injuries requiring surgical treatment.

-Is vaping a step-down from smoking cigarettes?
+Is vaping a step down from smoking cigarettes?

 There is not enough evidence to recommend e-cigarettes as an effective aid for quitting smoking.
-Studies in Europe and North America suggest that e-cigarette use in adolescent non-smokers may be ‘gateway drug’ – associated with future uptake of tobacco cigarette smoking, marijuana use, and the use of other tobacco products like hookahs, cigars, and pipes.
+Studies in Europe and North America suggest that e-cigarette use in adolescent non-smokers may be a ‘gateway drug’ – associated with future uptake of tobacco cigarette smoking, marijuana use, and the use of other tobacco products like hookahs, cigars, and pipes.

 This may be due to the high levels of nicotine in an e-cigarette.
 One packet of regular cigarettes contains approximately 22-22.5mg of nicotine.
 A single e-cigarette liquid pod may be equivalent to 1 to 3 packets of cigarettes!
 This large amount of nicotine is fuelling a new level of addiction in children that is much harder to wean.